 When infertility occurs, the male and female partners are evaluated to determine the cause and best treatment options.
 If the woman is not ovulating regularly, one treatment option involves taking an oral medication, clomiphene citrate (sample brand names: Clomid or Serophene).

 This topic will review the use of clomiphene in the treatment of female infertility.
 The evaluation of the infertile couple, as well as the causes and treatment of male infertility, are discussed separately.
 (See "Patient education: Evaluation of the infertile couple (Beyond the Basics)" and "Patient education: Treatment of male infertility (Beyond the Basics)".)

 Other articles about infertility treatment are also available.
 (See "Patient education: Infertility treatment with gonadotropins (Beyond the Basics)" and "Patient education: In vitro fertilization (IVF) (Beyond the Basics)".)

 To understand why and how clomiphene is used, it is important to have a basic understanding of normal ovulation.
 Normally, a woman's ovaries produce one egg every 24 to 35 days.
-Ovulation usually occurs about 12 to 14 days before the next menstrual period (figure 1).
-A woman's best chance for becoming pregnant occurs around the day of ovulation and one to two days before ovulation.
+Ovulation usually occurs approximately 12 to 14 days before the next menstrual period (figure 1).
+A woman's best chance for becoming pregnant occurs when around the day of ovulation and one to two days before ovulation.
 This would be approximately 12 to 14 days after the first day of a 28-day menstrual cycle (day 1 of the menstrual cycle is the first day of bleeding).